anthonyfigueroa-1/ActiveDirectory/README.md

 <img src="https://i.imgur.com/SE06Fvz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

-  - Login to DC-1 and install Active Directory Domain Services
-- Promote as a DC: Setup a new forest as mydomain.com (can be anything, just remember what it is)
-- Restart and then log back into DC-1 as user: mydomain.com\labuser
+You will now want to login to DC-1 and install Active Directory Domain Services.
+Go in and promote as a domain controller, then setup a new forest as "mydomain.com", doesn't have to be this exactly it can be whatever you would like as long as you can remember it.
+Now restart DC-1 and then log back into it as user "mydomain.com\labuser".

 <br />